New Study

 Other UCSF Regulatory Committees:

 Concurrent review is allowed, but the IRB will not grant final approval until the other committee has issued an approval.
-Ideally, provide the relevant approval number on the initial IRB Application.
+Attach the approval letter in the Local Site Documents section of the IRB Study Smart Form in ReGI.

 Effective, June 15, 2015, UCSF PIs are no longer required to obtain scientific/scholarly review or feasibility analysis prior to submitting a research project to the IRB, unless it is required by the PI's division, department or organization.
 Upon review, the IRB will determine if the study has adequate scientific merit to comply with the following regulatory criteria for approval of research (45CFR46.111):